 - 8 oz flat rice noodles

-- 2 tablespoons dark soy sauce
+- 2 tablespoon dark soy sauce

 - 1 tablespoon light soy sauce

-- 1 cup broccoli (or other vegetables)
+- 1 cup broccoli or other veggies

 - 2 eggs